Procrastination

 tasks that don’t accord with that belief.
 This could be because the

-feelings of dong things that are less that you think you should be doing, or
+feelings of doing things that are less that you think you should be doing, or

 feeling a failure are very powerful for you maybe because you haven’t often